- Topic Overview

 - Hot tubs and saunas

 - Uncooked food and other poisons.
-This includes raw meat, poultry, or seafood; unwashed fruits or vegetables; and cat feces or outdoor soil that cats commonly use.
+This includes raw (unpasteurized) milk and cheeses made with raw milk; raw meat, poultry, or seafood; unwashed fruits or vegetables; and cat feces or outdoor soil that cats commonly use.

 - Unusual cravings, such as pica , when a woman craves things that are not food.